How would you describe the process of creating your artworks?

 Are you currently preparing any exhibitions or projects we can look forward to?

-Within the framework of our current theme “Who Let the Dogs Out”, what animal would you like to have as a lifetime companion (could be realistic or fantastic)?
+As per our current theme “Who Let the Dogs Out”, what animal would you like to have as a lifetime companion?

 Real dogs are the best!